CrowdHailer/CrowdHailer.github.io/_posts/2015-07-15-value-objects-in-ruby.md

 Let us imagine the system is asking about months and seasons and we want to implement the `winter?` method.
 How do we do that?
 Well, we can reopen the String class and monkey patch in a `winter?` method.
 However, the question 'is it winter?' doesn't make sense to 'B-'.
 So this method can't be added to the String class.

 DDD will tell us the answer to this is as follows.
 Our problem domain doesn't have strings, it has months.
 When talking to stakeholders no one ever said 'then the user enters the string of their birthday'.
 It's the month of their birthday.
 The refinement we make is to create a Month object to encapsulate the data and behaviour of what a month means to our system.
-With that concept in mine, we can write the following code:
+With that concept in mind, we can write the following code:

 {% highlight ruby %}
 month = Month.new 'January'